Challenges affecting business education and academic performance in private secondary schools

 Before we look at challenges affecting business education, we must first understand what business education is.

-It is a programme to provide students with information and competences which are needed by all in managing personal business affairs and in using the services of the business.
+Business education is a course that prepares students for entry into and advancement in jobs within business and it is equally important because it prepares students to handle their own business affairs and to function intelligently as consumers and citizens in a business economy. >It is a programme to provide students with information and competences which are needed by all in managing personal business affairs and in using the services of the business.

 Business education prepares beneficiaries for gainful employment and sustainable livelihood.
 It is generally seen as education for and about business.
 It is an education that provides knowledge and understanding of the economic, financial, marketing, accounting, management system and other branches of business endeavour.